Head Coach: Ben Garmoe ’13

 Erick Kim is a 2016 graduate of the University of Maryland Francis King Carey School of Law, where he was a two-year member of the elite National Trial Team.
 Erick and head coach Ben Garmoe were teammates on the NTT team that won a National Championship at the 2015 Lone Star Classic.
 Upon graduating from Maryland Law, Erick took a job in the General Counsel’s office here at UMBC, and joined UMBC Mock Trial in 2016 as the primary coach for UMBC’s B team.

 Cheyenne Smith ’16

-Cheyenne Smith is a 2016 graduate of UMBC, where she competed as an A team attorney for all four seasons in our program.
+Cheyenne Smith is a 2016 graduate of UMBC, where she competed as an A team attorney for all four seasons in the program.
 Cheyenne is the only two-term President in program history, serving as President for the 2014-15 and 2015-16 seasons.
 It was no coincidence that Cheyenne’s first season as President resulted in UMBC’s first ORCS bid, and her second season culminated in our second ever ORCS bid.
 After graduation, Cheyenne began an Americorps Service Learning fellowship with the Choice Program, pursuing her passion of addressing the education gap in at-risk and underprivileged communities, and now works with at-risk youth in the juvenile justice system.